More Info:

 ON

-, then the local_infile flag is enabled and needs to be disabled. -
+, then the local_infile flag is enabled and needs to be disabled. - Run the following command to disable the local_infile flag:

-Replace [INSTANCE_NAME]
+[INSTANCE_NAME]

-with the name of your Cloud SQL instance.
+with the name of your Cloud SQL instance.-

 Verify that the local_infile flag is now disabled by running the first command again.
 The output should be